|Diagnostic Trade Integration Study (DTIS)||2008|

-Working with development partners and local stakeholders, the EIF has supported Niger in effectively mainstreaming trade into the Plan for Economic and Social Development and into the overarching Strategy for Sustainable Development and Inclusive Growth.
-In addition, trade has been incorporated into the sectoral strategies for tourism, agriculture and mining.
-Targeted support in the hides and skins sector has been essential for strengthening the institutional and technical capacities of producers and exporters to play a more active role in the commercialization of their products.
+Trade has been incorporated into sectoral strategies for tourism, agriculture and mining.
+Targeted support in the hides and skins sector has been essential in strengthening the institutional and technical capacities of producers and exporters to play a more active role in the commercialization of their products.

-The project aims to reinforce the institutional implementation by the Ministry of Trade, Industry and Promotion of Young Entrepreneurs.
-The project also aims to develop capacities for formulation and integration of trade‑related policies into the national development programmes and to facilitate regional and international integration of trade.
+Since 2011, EIF has partnered with the Government of Niger to reinforce the institutional implementation by the Ministry of Trade, Industry and Promotion of Young Entrepreneurs.
+The partnership aims to develop the ability to create and integrate trade‑related policies into national development programmes and to facilitate regional and international trade.

-- 45 entrepreneurs (bakers, butchers, women agricultural processors and restaurateurs) were trained on hygiene and quality standards.
+- 45 bakers, butchers, female agricultural processors and restaurateurs trained in hygiene and quality standards.

-- The EIF National Implementation Unit is working to promote trade in national sectoral strategies, including livestock, professional development, employment and agriculture.
+- EIF National Implementation Unit working to promote trade in national sectoral strategies, including livestock, professional development, employment and agriculture.

-The purpose of the project is to improve the competitiveness of the hides and skins sector by strengthening the capacity of actors involved in the value chain across Niger’s eight regions.
+EIF is working to improve the competitiveness of the hides and skins sector by strengthening the capacity of actors involved across Niger’s eight regions.

-- Developed educational materials on topics including livestock branding, skinning techniques, conservation techniques for hides and skins and tanning processes.
+- Developed educational materials on topics including livestock branding, skinning, conservation techniques for hides and skins and tanning processes.

-- 5 abattoirs have been equipped with proper skinning materials.
+- 5 abattoirs equipped with proper skinning materials.

 - 120 hide and skin collectors and 40 livestock agents responsible for the cattle market were trained in conservation and strong techniques for skin and hides.